-You have had a procedure called cardiac ablation, which was used to correct an abnormal heartbeat or rhythm.
-This procedure destroyed (ablated) a few of the cells in your heart that were causing your heart rhythm problem.
-During the procedure, a thin, flexible wire (called a catheter) was inserted into a blood vessel in your upper thigh and threaded up to the heart.
+You have had a procedure called catheter ablation.
+It was used to treat an abnormal heartbeat (arrhythmia).
+This procedure destroyed (ablated) the cells in your heart that were causing your heart rhythm problem.
+During the procedure, the healthcare provider put a thin, flexible wire (catheter) into a blood vessel in your upper thigh.
+The provider then threaded it up to your heart.

-No one can drive home from a procedure after having sedation.
-You will need to make arrangements for a ride.
-Doctors typically advise that you not drive for 24 hours after the procedure.
+You won't be able to drive yourself home because you had medicine to relax you (sedation) You will need to make arrangements for a ride.
+Your healthcare provider may tell you not to drive for 24 hours after the procedure.

-Avoid heavy physical activity for several days after the procedure to allow your body to heal.
+Don't do any heavy physical activity for several days after the procedure.
+This will allow your body to heal.

-Take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth) every day for a week.
+Take your temperature and check your incision for signs of infection every day for a week.
+Signs of infection include redness, swelling, drainage, or warmth at the incision site.
 It is normal to have a small bruise or lump where the catheter was inserted.

-Take your medications exactly as directed.
+Take your medicines exactly as directed.
 Don’t skip doses.
-There may be changes to your medications as a result of the ablation procedure, so be sure to go over your medication instructions with your doctor before you are discharged.
+You may need to make some changes in your medicines because of the ablation procedure.
+Be sure to go over your medicine instructions with your healthcare provider before you are discharged.

 Learn to take your own pulse.
 Keep a record of your results.
-Ask your doctor which readings mean that you need medical attention.
+Ask your healthcare provider which readings mean that you need medical attention.

-Avoid lifting heavy objects for a period of time after your ablation.
-Ask your doctor for specific recommendations.
+Don't lift heavy objects for a period of time after your ablation.
+Ask your healthcare provider for specific advice.